 Milk

-The milk has two functions in this dish.
-First, to add creaminess and second, richness.
+The milk has two functions in this dish: first, it adds creaminess and second, it adds richness.
 However, the milky flavour is prevalent in the dish as well.
-For this reason, the type of milk being used in the dish is critical.
+For this reason, the type of milk used in the dish is critical.

-Skim milk is unacceptable as it makes the dish watery and tastes like nothing.
+Skim milk is unacceptable as it makes the dish watery.
 Whole milk is the way to go.
 If you must use skim, add cream to it to add back some fat.

-Other tricks that people use include adding milk powder, sweetened condensed milk, evaporated milk, or mixing types of milk.
+Other tricks we've tried are adding milk powder, sweetened condensed milk, evaporated milk, or mixing types of milk.
 Some even use vegan milk, which adds exciting and unique flavours to the dish.

 If you do not care about the intricacies of the dairy in tapioca pudding, we recommend using whole milk or whole milk and evaporated milk in a ratio of 2:1.